 How much support does the Cooke College Scholarship Program provide?

 The amount of the award varies by student, based on the cost of attendance as well as the amount of other scholarships or grants a recipient will receive.
-The maximum amount of the Jack Kent Cooke Foundation’s scholarship is $40,000 per year.
-In some extenuating circumstances, the foundation may exceed the maximum cap if significant unmet financial need has been determined.
+The amount of the award varies by student, based on the cost of attendance as well as the amount of other scholarships or grants a recipient will receive.
+The Jack Kent Cooke Foundation’s scholarship can provide as much as $55,000 per year.
 Each award may fund all or a portion of educational costs, including tuition, room and board, books, and other required fees for the period required to complete your bachelor’s degree program (lasting no more than four years).

 If I am awarded the Cooke College Scholarship, will I automatically receive funding to complete my undergraduate degree?